Xilinx/inference-server/docs/quickstart.rst

 -----------------------------

 We can build several types of containers.
-Development (dev) containers are intended for working on the Xilinx Inference Server or applications that link to the Xilinx Inference Server.
+Development (dev) containers are intended for working on the AMD Inference Server or applications that link to the AMD Inference Server.
 They include all the build dependencies and mount the working directory into the container and drop the user into a terminal when they start.
 Production containers only contain the runtime dependencies of the :program:`proteus-server` executable and automatically run the executable when they start.
 The Docker image can also be built with various options to disable certain components.